Workforce Development and Career Readiness

 Professional and Workforce Development Courses

 Employees who continuously strive to enhance their skills and abilities are more likely to earn promotions and better opportunities.
 WDCR offers several certificates and courses where professionals can gain new skills or develop the ones they have.
-WDCR offers non-credit training programs in the health, business, computer, and trades and manufacturing sectors.
+WDCR offers non-degree training programs in the health, business, computer, trades, and manufacturing sectors.
 These training programs prepare participants for national industry certifications and licenses.
-Online training course are offered in partnership with Ed2go and courses can be found at ed2go.com/dacc or call for more information.
+Online training courses are offered in partnership with Ed2go and courses can be found at ed2go.com/dacc or call for more information.

 Academy for Learning in Retirement

 The Academy for Learning in Retirement provides educational opportunities for seniors.
 The program is offered in the spring and fall semesters and consists of monthly lecture series on current issues and topics.
-The fee for each presentation is $4 for members and $5 for non-members.
-The annual fee for membership is $5.
-Please visit dacc.nmsu.edu/alr for more information or email firstname.lastname@example.org.
+Tuition may be purchased by semester or a lecture series may be purchased monthly.
+Please visit dacc.nmsu.edu/alr for more information or email firstname.lastname@example.org or email@example.com

 CDL Skills Exams

 WDCR administers the skills exam for the Class A, Class B, and Class C commercial licenses.
 Drivers must provide their own properly insured and licensed vehicle for the exam, and they must have a current regular driver’s license (D), current commercial learner’s permit, and current medical card.
-The exams can usually be scheduled about a week from the time you register.
-The exam costs $200, and can be paid by cash, money order, or credit card.
-Please call 575-528-7092 to schedule your skills test or for more information.
+The exams can usually be scheduled for about a week from the time you register.
+The exam costs $200 and can be paid by cash, money order, or credit card.
+Please visit our website, dacc.nmsu.edu/ctp, or call the office at 575-527-7776 for updates and additional information.

 Truck Driving Academy

-DACC WDCR commercial truck driving program prepares participants to drive commercial trucks, semi tractor-trailers, and other Class A and Class B vehicles.
+DACC Truck Driving Academy prepares participants to drive commercial trucks, semi-tractor trailers, and other vehicles.
 Students prepare for the written exam and the driving skills portion of the CDL.
-The program assists students with employment skills, including financial skills, job search and job placement.
-The CDL program is seven weeks with 104 classroom hours and 44 BTW drive hours for each student.
-A maximum of 4 students per course.
-Please visit our website, https://dacc.nmsu.edu/ctp, or call the office (575) 527-7776 for updates and additional information about truck driving training.
+Students can also train for HazMat endorsements, doubles/triples, and tankers.
+The program assists students with employment skills, including financial skills, job search, and job placement.
+The CDL program is seven weeks, 243 hours.
+A maximum of 10 students per course.
+Please visit our website, https://dacc.nmsu.edu/ctp, or call the office at 575-527-7776 for updates and additional information about truck driving training.